kriszucs/triangle-stacks/README.md

 ## Examples with Real Data

 Read more about this type of visualization and see examples of it in use
+- A editable version with gif export is available at [https://plotparade.com/44_giftriangle/](https://plotparade.com/44_giftriangle/)
 - [https://krisztinaszucs.com/blog/20220829_gif/](https://krisztinaszucs.com/blog/20220829_gif/)
 - [https://krisztinaszucs.com/my-product/FIFA/](https://krisztinaszucs.com/my-product/FIFA/)